serverless/blog/posts/2017-10-04-serverless-express-rest-api.md

       - http: 'ANY {proxy+}'
 ```

 We're forwarding all traffic on the domain to our application and letting Express handle the entirety of the routing logic.
-There is a benefit to this -- I don't have to manually string up all my routes and functions.
+There is a benefit to this—I don't have to manually string up all my routes and functions.
 I can also limit the impact of cold-starts on lightly-used routes.

 However, we also lose some of the benefits of the serverless architecture.
 I can isolate my bits of logic into separate functions and get a decent look at my application from standard metrics.
 If each route is handled by a different Lambda function, then I can see:

-- How many times each route is invoked;
+- How many times each route is invoked
-- How many errors I have for each route;
+- How many errors I have for each route
-- How long each route takes (and how much money I could save if I made that route faster).
+- How long each route takes (and how much money I could save if I made that route faster)

 Luckily, you can still get these things if you want them!
 You can configure your `serverless.yml` so that different routes are routed to different instances of your function.

 Each function instance will have the same code, but they'll be segmented for metrics purposes:

 ```yml
 # serverless.yml